December 28, 2008

 I have no idea how that measure got approved, but I imagine that in its wake, there was no small amount of look-busy whistling around H.I.S.D. headquarters until some federal judge turned his attention elsewhere.

-amid these warm and quirky memories of elementary school, I have none for what I received in the way of actual education.
+smells like cedaramid these warm and quirky memories of elementary school, I have none for what I received in the way of actual education.
 By the time I entered kindergarten, I knew how to read.
 My classmates broke into applause after I buzzed through a whole page in our reading-book, stumble-free.
 So, the first grade—of which many hours were spent in a "reading circle"—taught me mostly how to daydream with gusto.

-My teacher at least noticed that I was ahead of the game.
+My first-grade teacher at least noticed that I was ahead of the game.
 One day she escorted me around to the other classrooms to boast that I had spelled "Rumpelstiltskin" correctly after hearing it once.
 Later, the same teacher traipsed me down the hall to show the results of my Iowa Test of Basic Skills to the other teachers; I scored in the 99th percentile across-the-board.

 But there was no talk of advancing me to a higher grade.
 I would be allowed to progress through school no faster than the slowest student my age.

 at some point the boredom drove me to feign illness just to get out of class.
-"Miss Scott, my stomach hurts," I'd say, so often and so predictably that she'd have the hall pass ready by the time I reached her desk.
+"Miss Scott, my stomach hurts," I'd say, so often and so predictably that she'd have the hall pass ready when I reached her desk.
 The school nurse always asked if I'd been to the bathroom, and I always answered yes, and several times the ploy enabled me to go home.
 Eventually my family doctor pronounced me healthy; the mystery ailment—tedium—was never identified.

 My second-grade teacher took less interest in me.
-She would retire at the close of that year—meaning she'd been in the classroom since about D-Day—and she pretty much phoned it in.
+She would retire at the close of that year—meaning she'd been in the classroom since D-Day—and she pretty much phoned it in.
 We endured a daily chore called "seatwork," which involved filling blanks on mimeographed pages while the teacher read a novel.
 Missing letters, numbers, words, that sort of pedantic stuff—all well below my level and so boring I couldn't stand it.
 No sooner had the smudgy blue sheets hit my desk than I checked out, Calvin-and-Hobbes style, off to an adventure in my head.
 At some point the teacher called my mother in to discuss my flagging participation.
 Neither of them seemed to have any insight, and I couldn't explain myself.
 I simply didn't want to do such dreadfully repetitive work.

 In the third grade, I had the blessing of a teacher who recognized my aptitude.
 She flattered me in a note to my parents, calling attention to my "God-given talents."
-Still, I don't recall her doing much on my behalf; grade advancement still was off the table, and I never heard of anyone else getting bumped ahead.
+Still, I don't recall her doing much on my behalf; grade advancement was still off the table, and I never heard of anyone else getting bumped ahead.

 In my last couple of years at Condit, I studied nothing, and that habit served me poorly the rest of my academic years.
 I never learned how to learn things unless they sparked some interest within me.
 My fantasy world shielded me from the grinding boredom of textbooks, chalkboards, and repetitive exercises.

-In the final weeks of sixth grade, I remember the excitement when a representative from the junior-high came to offer us course sign-up sheets.
+In the final weeks of sixth grade, I remember the excitement when a representative from the junior high came to offer us course sign-up sheets.
 I elected violin and French, eager for something—anything—to show that I could rise to a challenge if only one were available.
 These foreign disciplines would be my way of breaking free, soaring high over the pack, unleashing my potential.

 Both courses filled up before I got there.

-Posted by: Michael Rittenhouse at
+Posted by: Michael Rittenhouse at 02:30 PM | Comments (5) | Add Comment

-Post contains 1611 words, total size 11 kb.
+Post contains 1953 words, total size 13 kb.

 Posted by: RebeccaH at January 11, 2009 11:10 AM (JAQT9)